q2aio/q2a-mailgun-integration/README.rst

 .. _project page: https://github.com/PublicityPort/q2a-mailgun-integration.git
 .. _bug report page: https://publicityport.com/forum/

 #.
-If you encounter any issue, you can always report it at bug report page.
+If you encounter any issue, you can always report it at 'bug report page'_.

 ----------
 Disclaimer